 J. Eric CoxSenior Consultant

-In the years since joining HMMH, Eric has gained noise and vibration project experience across a wide array of market areas.…
+Eric has worked on numerous noise and vibration project experience across a wide array of market areas.
+He provides both leadership…

 HMMH has provided acoustical testing, design, and other consulting services to airports throughout the country that have implemented sound insulation programs in accordance with FAA Order 5100.38D Airport Improvement Program (AIP) Handbook.
 HMMH has most recently been conducting sound insulation measurements around several airports including: